gnss-ro/aws-opendata/ropp_patch/Readme.md

 6. Once once inside the Docker image, complete the build of the patch using the shell script by entering `. ./docker-build-patch.sh`
  You should now have a working version of ROPP-11.0 with the AWS-opendata patch running inside a Docker image.

+## Usage
+The ROPP patch contains a new tool, aws2ropp, which can be used like ucar2ropp, bufr2ropp, etc. to convert calibratedPhase files from AWS into ROPP-formatted NetCDF files.
+The syntax of aws2ropp is identical to that of the ucar2ropp, bufr2ropp, etc.
+We have also included some sample Python versions of IDL test codes.
+These can be run by entering `python [script name] [optional: --op_format ["PNG", "EPS", "GIF", or "JPEG" (default is "EPS")] ` These scripts will generate an output figure that will pop up in a separate window.

 ## Purpose of each file change in the patch